 In the Master Tourism & Change, you will analyse the different drivers of change, evaluate the consequences of change and determine how to manage as well as design change in tourism.
 Combine this knowledge of change in tourism with a sound understanding of business administration for a crucial basis for a successful career as a change-maker in tourism.

 - Benefit from small class sizes, international lecturers and a focus on active and experiential learning with the opportunity to work with practical cases, to practice different behaviours in role-play situations, to experience change on an international fieldtrip, to take part in management simulations and to take responsibility in projects.

 - Use the many possibilities to increase your employability such as a personal development programme, a mentoring programme, the international online management simulation or the consultancy projects.

 - Take advantage of student life in the alpine city of Chur.
-Narrow, winding streets and snow-capped mountains, modern shopping centres and pure, unadulterated nature, Chur offers you an active student life, the hustle and bustle of city life and an alpine recreational playground at your doorstep.
+With its narrow, winding streets and snow-capped mountains, modern shopping centres and pure, unadulterated nature, Chur offers an active student life, the hustle and bustle of city life and an alpine recreational playground at your doorstep.

 DegreeMaster of Science FHGR in Business Administration with Specialisation in Tourism and Change